 All children under age 16 must apply in person, accompanied by at least one parent.
 Two-Parent Consent is Required by Law.
-Parents should appear in person with their passports to sign for their minor children.
+Both parents should appear in person, if possible, with their passports to sign for their minor children.
 Parents must also bring the child’s original birth certificate as evidence of parental relationship.

-- A photograph sized 2″ X 2″ (or 5 cm X 5 cm) with a white background.
-For additional information on passport photos go to http://travel.state.gov/content/passports/en/passports/photos/photos.html.
+Bring one 2″ X 2″ (or 5 cm X 5 cm) color photograph with a white background.
+For additional information on passport photos go here.

 - Proof of Parental Relationship

-- Certified U.S. birth certificate (with parents’ names); or
+- Certified U.S. birth certificate (with parents’ names)

 If the parent(s)/guardian current name(s) is/are other than what is stated on these documents, evidence of legal name change (e.g. marriage, divorce, court-ordered name change) is required.

 All documents must be originals.
 Any documents not in English, Romanian, or Russian must include a translation.
-We may request whatever additional documentation is necessary from you to meet these requirements.
+We may request whatever additional documentation is necessary to meet these requirements.

 How Long Does It Take?